Elenaljh/TIL/CS50/A. Flask.md

     ```

-    Notice that the default path will display a form for the user to input their name.
+    Notice that the default path will display a _form_ for the user to input their name.
 The  `/greet`  route will pass the  `name`  to that web page.

 -   To finalize this implementation, you will need another template for  `greet.html`  as follows:

-    ```
+    ```html
     <!DOCTYPE html>

     <html lang="en">